 Oh, where to start?
 I love authors who write with a strong narrative voice, in any form.
 I love authors who also bend and play with reality, like Gabriel Garcia Marquez, Italo Calvino, Jeannette Winterson, George Saunders, and Margo Lanagan.
 I love authors who experiment with story form and structure, like Max Porter and Salvador Plascencia, and I love poet-novelists like Anne Carson and Elizabeth Acevedo.
 I also know and have come to know many brilliant YA authors through this publishing journey and there are too many of them to mention; I wouldn’t want to leave anyone out!

 My favourite book is another difficult question!
 I’ll have to offer up a few here: I adore, without reservation, Tender Morsels by Margo Lanagan, and Lincoln in the Bardo by George Saunders.
-Another much-loved recent discovery is Lenny’s Book of Everything, by Karen Foxlee—completely beautiful, heartbreaking book.
+Another much-loved recent discovery is Lenny’s Book of Everything, by Karen Foxlee—a completely beautiful, heartbreaking book.
 But my earliest, truest love, is, I think Watership Down, by Richard Adams.
 It was the first book to utterly captivate me, to the point that, when I stepped out of the story, I couldn’t understand why I wasn’t a rabbit.
 I was nine years old.
 I think that experience was the real beginning of my journey as a writer.

 About Helena Fox